wang296/CS6501-Text-Mining/midterm.md

 Exam questions include True/False question, short answer questions, and short essay questions.

-A review lecture will be given prior to the exam.
-Practice midterm exam will be provided one week before the exam.
+A review lecture will be given prior to the exam, practice midterm questions will be provided one week before the exam.

-A [practice midterm]({{site.baseurl}}/practice-midterm.html) is provided from the Spring 2014 offering in UIUC.
-The format and coverage of our midterm will be slightly different from this one.

-Important topics for the coming midterm exam have been listed [here]({{site.baseurl}}/midterm-list.html).

-The solutions of our midterm exam questions can be found [here]({{site.baseurl}}/docs/PDFs/midterm-solution.pdf).